emmegamma/PyGwy-repo/README.md

 # PyGwy repository

-This repository is intended as a collection of **Gwyddion PyGwy scripts**: [some that I made](#scripts-in-this-repository) and those that I [found on GitHub](#scripts-available-on-github).
+This repository is intended as a collection of **Gwyddion PyGwy scripts**: some [that I made](#scripts-in-this-directory) and some [available on the web](#scripts-repository) (GitHub).

-If you want to contribute by adding suggestions, scripts, or in any other form, or simply would like your link added/removed, you can file an Issue or **contact me** at: emmegamma [at] inventati *dot* org.
+If you want to contribute by adding scripts, suggestions, or in any other form (or would like your link removed!), you can contact me (emmegamma [at] inventati *dot* org) or file an Issue.

 For more information about Gwyddion and PyGwy, see the [official documentation](http://gwyddion.net/documentation/user-guide-en/pygwy.html).
 See below for [Pygwy installation instructions](#pygwy-installation).

-# Scripts in this directory (self-made)
+# Scripts in this directory

 Currently three scripts are available: [SXM_searchFiles](#sxm_searchfiles), [batch_export_to_image](#batch_export_to_image), and [export_profiles](#export_profiles).

 ### SXM_searchFiles
-This is intended for **searching files** and **filtering according to some properties** (filename, real image size, setpoint, scantime, comments) through one or multiple folders.
+This is intended for **searching files and filtering** according to some properties (filename, real image size, setpoint, scantime, comments), through one or multiple folders.
 It can be useful e.g. when scraping through old data.

-It is designed for Nanonis .SXM files, also after saving them as .gwy, but **can be adapted** easily to other formats (in this case, you can **email me** to ask or send the final result: I'd love to make a full search function of this)
+It is designed for Nanonis .SXM files/metadata (so also after saving them as .gwy), but **can be adapted** to other formats (I have never needed this, but if you do, I'd be glad to hear about it: I'd like to make it into a 'modular' search script, I just haven't had the time/need)

-It can also:
+It can:
 - Search recursively through folders (by using `\*` and escape characters in the folder search)
 - Copy the files to a target folder (this can be useful when searching recursively, to collect all files/images in one place for a later check)
 - Customize output (print filename, setpoint, size/speed, etc.)